thermotools/KineticGas/docs/v2.0.0/structure.md

+---
+layout: default
+version: 2.0.0
-# Structure
+title: Structure
+permalink: /v2.0.0/structure.html
+---

-See the [structure docs](https://github.com/thermotools/KineticGas/blob/main/docs/structure/structure.pdf) for more information.
+See the [structure docs](/kineticgas/assets/graphics/structure.pdf) for more information.

 The primary responsibilities of the python-side and C++ side of the package are